 Many people enter their houses most often through the garage, not the front door.
 Why?
 Because it's more convenient.
 You turn into the driveway, hit a button on the remote, park in the garage, then enter the house through the entry door in the garage.

 Convenience is nice, but sometimes it can backfire.
 As it turns out, burglars happen to like entering houses through the garage, too.
 Why?
 Because it is often much more convenient.
 This is especially true when you leave a remote in a car parked in the driveway or on the street, and even more so when that car is unlocked.
 Once the bad guy gets his hands on your remote, he's just one click of a button away from getting into the house.

-For suggestions on how to keep that from happening to you, check this list.
 For some broader suggestions on safety, security and garage door openers, see Garage Door Openers and Garage Security.

 Garage Door Safety

 Kids love to play with anything with a button that, when hit, makes something happen.
 Garage door remotes fit that definition.
 Yes, it's fun, but it is also dangerous.
 To minimize the dangers that garage door remotes pose to children, the International Door Association has put together a simple safety program called D.O.O.R.
 Safe.
 Check out the advice, and establish a habit in your household that children are not allowed to play with garage door openers.